Automatic operations

 - 0=Do not prompt

-- 1=Prompt duplicate checking
+- 1=Prompt for duplicate checking

 Additional input functions